jaimederringer/human_behavior_genetics/course_project/8_final_paper.md

 It's time to go back to your draft and make improvements to produce a final document.

-**If you have earned at least 90 points by this point in the semester, you are not required to submit a Final Paper to receive an A for the course.**
+**If you have earned enough points for an A by this time in the semester, you are not required to submit a Final Paper to receive an A for the course.**

 Only final papers that are substantially revised from their draft form will receive credit.
 That is, if you only need a couple of points to bump up your final grade, you cannot simply re-submit your draft paper.
 (If you did not submit a draft paper, then any paper you submit meets this criterion.)